 - Use a nasal saline spray.
 It’s salt water, and it will help keep your nasal passages from drying out.

-- Try a neti pot, nasal irrigator, or bulb syringe.
-Use distilled, sterile water or H2O that’s been boiled to make up the irrigation solution.
+- Try a Neti pot, nasal irrigator, or bulb syringe.
+Use distilled, sterile water or H2O that’s been boiled and cooled to make up the irrigation solution.
 Rinse the irrigation device after each use and let it air dry.

-- Sit a warm, wet towel on your face.
+- Place a warm, wet towel on your face.
 It may relieve discomfort and open your nasal passages.

 - Prop yourself up.
 At night, lie on a couple of pillows.
 Keeping your head elevated may make breathing more comfortable.